Sherlock Holmes: The Awakened: Remaster and remake

 A full remake of the game featuring a substantially rewritten script was developed by Frogwares and launched on Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in April 2023.
 The remastered version allows for gameplay in a third-person perspective, similar to other Frogwares titles, such as Sherlock Holmes: Secret of the Silver Earring and Dracula: Origin.
 Other new features included a host of quality of life improvements and fully redone assets.

 Reception

-The game received "generally mixed or average" reviews, according to review aggregator Metacritic receiving a score of 72 out of 100 from a total of 28 critics.
+The game received "generally mixed or average" reviews, according to review aggregator platform Metacritic receiving a score of 72 out of 100 from a total of 28 critics.
 The first four Sherlock Holmes titles from Frogwares—Mummy, Silver Earring, The Awakened and Nemesis—totaled roughly 1.5 million global sales by February 2009.

 GameSpot praised the game's engaging story, puzzles, and visuals while panning its unskippable cutscenes.